 Application Demonstrating GUI-Based Remote Control of the Modulator Drivers

 The Remote Control Software Tool, which is available for download, is an example graphical user interface (GUI) provided for testing, demonstrating, and exploring the use of the different serial commands.
 This program is not required to operate the modulator driver remotely.
 It opens a connection to the laser source and sends commands in response to buttons clicked by users.
-Commands sent to the MX10A or MX40A, responses from it, and status information messages are logged to the three rectangular fields located beneath the buttons.
+Commands sent to the modulator driver, responses from it, and status information messages are logged to the three rectangular fields located beneath the buttons.
 Please see the Remote Control User Guide for more information.
 This program can be used as a basis for the development of custom applications.
 Please

 When your application requirements are not met by our range of catalog products or their variety of user-configurable features, please contact me to discuss how we may serve your custom or OEM needs.